pragsmike/PromptCritical/docs/RISKS.md

 **Risk**: The `{{FIELD}}` template system could break as prompts evolve during the `vary` step, causing runtime failures during the `evaluate` step.

 **Mitigation**:
-- The `pcrit.pop` component already validates template fields upon ingestion.
+- The `pcrit.pop` component validates template fields upon ingestion.
 - The meta-prompts used by the `vary` command must be carefully designed to preserve or correctly modify template variables.
 - The `evaluate` command has a validation step to ensure all prompts in a population have the required `{{INPUT_TEXT}}` field before starting a contest.